-Annette Ehrhardt, Zurich Senior Director and Digitalization Expert
+Annette Ehrhardt, London Global Head of Communications & Marketing and Digitalization Expert

 Digitalization is the key to the customer

 While the paradigm shift from a product-centric economy to real customer-centricity has started years ago, it is now becoming much more of a reality than ever before.
 Thanks to digital technologies, we can now interact and communicate with customers in completely new dimensions.
 This allows us to focus much more on building sustainable customer relationships and to build products and services around individual customer preferences.
 No wonder that many companies spend considerable time and effort in getting to know their customers better.
 Data about customers' preferences, habits and shopping patterns has never been more valuable than today.